 Each director is expected to make a reasonable effort to attend all meetings of the Board, applicable committee meetings, and the Annual Meeting of Shareholders.
-All Directors attended the 2004 Annual Meeting.
-During the Company's last fiscal year, there were four regular meetings of the Board of Directors, and the Board took action by unanimous written consent on five occasions.
-Each of the incumbent directors attended at least 75% of the aggregate number of meetings of the Board of Directors and meetings of committees they were eligible to attend.
-During fiscal 2004, the Board met in executive session, without the presence of management, on one occasion.
+All directors attended the 2005 Annual Meeting.
+During the Company's last fiscal year, there were four regular meetings of the Board of Directors, and the Board took action by unanimous written consent on four occasions.
+Each director attended all of the meetings of the Board of Directors and meetings of committees they were eligible to attend.
+During fiscal 2005, the Board met in executive session, without the presence of management, on two occasions.